Local task development

 {% hint style="warning" %}

 Only add deploy or sync workflows to repositories maintained by people you trust.
-Those workflows use `MECHANIC_API_TOKEN`, which can read, preview, and publish tasks for the shop.
+Those workflows use `MECHANIC_API_TOKEN`, which can read, preview, and publish tasks for the shop, and can manage globals and secrets through the v1 API.

 {% endhint %}